 If you have a baking recipe that calls for baking powder and you only have baking soda, you may be able to substitute if you increase the amount of acidic ingredients in the recipe to offset the baking soda.
-You’ll also need much less baking soda as it is 3 times as powerful as baking powder.
-You’ll need about a teaspoon of vinegar or lemon juice for every 1/2 teaspoon of baking soda.
+You'll also need much less baking soda as it is 3 times as powerful as baking powder.
+You'll also need about 1 teaspoon of vinegar or lemon juice for every 1/2 teaspoon of baking soda.

 If you have baking soda and cream of tartar, you can also easily make your own baking powder.

-If you live in a humid environment, or don’t bake that often, it might be easiest to make your own baking powder when you need it.
-Packaged baking powder loses its effectiveness over 3 to 6 months, especially if it exposed to air or humidity.
+If you live in a humid environment, or don't bake that often, it might be easiest to make your own baking powder when you need it.
+Packaged baking powder loses its effectiveness within 3 to 6 months, especially if it's exposed to air or humidity.

 Baking soda is much stronger than baking powder.
 To make baking powder, mix one part baking soda and two parts cream of tartar.
 So, if you recipe calls for 1 tablespoon of baking powder, use 1 teaspoon of baking soda, mixed in with 2 teaspoons of cream of tartar.
 If you are storing the homemade baking powder instead of using it right away, stir in 1 teaspoon of cornstarch.